X

 Amrut Medhekar

-Yeah, I mean both the options are on the table so we’ll obviously deploy deploy capital in the most meaningful way which is EBITDA accretive eventually.
-And also we are seriously looking at some of the good acquisition candidates.
-Currently the assets are very highly priced so we are looking at something which will bring value to the shareholders.
+Yes, I mean both the options are on the table, so we will obviously deploy capital in the most meaningful way which is EBITDA accretive eventually.
+And also, we are seriously looking at some of the good acquisition candidates.
+Currently, the assets are very highly priced.
+So, we are looking at something which will bring value to the shareholders.

 Pulavarthi Saikiran